ZackAkil/robo-videographer/README.md

 ## Intial Design
 1. Get OpenCV/SimpleCV working on the Raspberry Pi with the camera.
-2. Build a program that tracks the pixel activity (with directional momentum).
+2. Build a program that tracks the pixel activity.
 3. Output activity value to a servo position.

 ## Progress